 Georgia prison officials investigate apparent inmate suicide

-The Department of Corrections said in a news release that guards found inmate Carl Sanford unresponsive in his cell at Coastal State Prison in Savannah around 5:30 a.m.
+The state Department of Corrections said in a news release that Justin Stokes was found unresponsive in his cell at Ware State Prison in Waycross just after 1 p.m.
 Wednesday.
-The agency says Sanford was pronounced dead just after 6 a.m.
+The release says prison medical staff tried unsuccessfully to revive him.
+He was pronounced dead by a doctor at 1:50 p.m.

-Corrections officials did not provide any more details.
-They said they're investigating the death, which they say is standard procedure when an inmate dies in custody.
+The agency is investigating, which is standard procedure when an inmate dies in custody.

 Stokes was sentenced in 2014 to serve 15 years on assault, battery and animal cruelty charges out of Houston County.

 The agency has previously said that three Georgia inmates died by apparent suicide in January.